-Your rug pad will also add the kind of soundproofing that often goes a long way in a room with a hard and echoey floor.
+Your rug pad will also add the kind of soundproofing that can go a long way in a room with a hard and echo-y floor.

 Last but not least, a rug pad will anchor your rug in place so firmly that you can vacuum straight over it rather than having to lift it up.
 Who doesn't love making the housework easier?

 It might seem like overkill to proceed with caution over the purchase of a rug pad.
-But buy the wrong one and you could quickly ruin your shiny new luxury vinyl plank floors.
+But pick the wrong one and you could quickly ruin your shiny new luxury vinyl plank floors.

 Last but not least, cheap rubber pads are often made overseas in countries where manufacturers aren’t subject to the same stringent quality controls as in the US.
 That means they can get away with using phthalates, a class of chemicals used to make plastics tougher and harder to break that are extremely toxic to both humans and animals.
 Not exactly the kind of thing you want in your home!

-Each of these three rug pads from our range are made from quality organic materials, making them the perfect choice for vinyl flooring.
+Each of these three rug pads is made from quality organic materials, making it the perfect choice for vinyl flooring.

 Our Anchor Grip rug pad has been specifically engineered to be used on vinyl floors and urethane finishes.